 ＜Open Call Project SOCIAL DIVE＞

-Artist Taku Hisamura, who creates things by making the best of DIY skills, will hold a project themed on “Repairing”.
+Artist Taku Hisamura, who creates things by making the best of DIY skills, will develop a project themed on “Repairing”.
 Together with participants in this project, the artist will repair things left behind in the urban spaces of Tokyo.
-This activity is not simply repairing, but reveals an iconography left by unrepaired parts of objects.
-By combining visual elements, this is an artwork that localizes history and memory.
-Moreover, the production process depends on teamwork, aiming for a public space created by anyone who joins.
+This activity is not simply about the act of repairing, but reveals an iconography left by unrepaired parts of objects.
+By combining visual elements, this will become an artwork that localizes history and memory.
+Seeking to create urban spaces in which people are actively involved, Hisamura is also exploring collaborative projects.

 Taku Hisamura (Artist)